 In November 2020, Apple launched its ARM-based M1 SoCs.
 Since then, many vendors adopted their software to match the new platform - not all have accomplished this task yet, but there are alternatives.

 Software development is something that needs time.
-While other companies like Microsoft made it quite fast to adopt the Apple Silicon-platform and users did as well, there are still exceptions that haven’t been able to release a final version of their specific software.
-Amongst them are quite famous names and while always having the need for desktop virtualization, my once preferred solution VMware Fusion is still lagging behind competitors like Parallels.
+While other companies like Microsoft and users did as well, there are still exceptions that haven’t been able to release a final version of their specific software.
+Amongst them are quite famous names and while always having the need for desktop virtualization, my once preferred solution VMware Fusion.

 Apart from the well-known alpha males just mentioned, there is always space for competition and - once you don’t want any rocket science or complex scenarios apart from virtualizing or emulating some Desktop OS - UTM is one of those. „UTM“ doesn’t stand for „Unified Threat Management“ here, indeed it is a qemu-based virtualization for iOS/iPadOS and macOS with my focus on the latter edition here.
 Seeking for an affordable alternative to Parallels with its subscription model or VMware still officially missing Apple Silicon-support paired with less demands over the years, I perceived the voices calling out for a new software on the virtualization market made possible by the developers at Turing Software, LLC.